Beniamiiin/Routable/README.md

 add(in: containerView, fromStoryboard: "StoryboardName")
 ```

-This method for adding an initial view controller of storyboard as a child view controller but in `containerView` instead of `parent.view`.
+This method for adding an initial view controller of a storyboard as a child view controller but in `containerView` instead of `parent.view`.

 ```
 add(in: containerView, fromStoryboard: "StoryboardName", withIdentifier: "ControllerSegueIdentifier")